Complying with ultimate beneficial ownership requirements

 At the moment there is a significant lack of transparency as corporate structures can span the globe.
 Often, banks and investigators find deciphering ownership and accurately identifying UBOs impossible.
 Not all countries have online corporate registers or publicly provide information on company directors.
 Fewer still offer shareholder details.
 Add in out of date, inaccurate, or incomplete information and the UBO process becomes more complicated.

-The new AMLD5 regulations demanding the introduction of public centralised registers with easier data retrieval processes are a significant step in improving this situation.
+AMLD5 regulations demanding the introduction of public centralized registers with easier data retrieval processes represent a significant step in improving this situation.

 Compliance can, and will, reap tangible benefits at a time when business has never been riskier.
 In order to take advantage, companies can redesign KYC processes where people and new technologies collaborate hand in hand.
 Codifying policies to programme a software robot automates the UBO identification process and ensures that the KYC policy is consistently applied for every new customer.
 Compliance experts can then step in when their judgment and problem-solving skills are needed to complete more valuable tasks such as tackling complex UBO investigations or advancing policies.

-For further insight on the importance of ultimate beneficial ownership identification, download our white paper from encompass co-founder and CEO Wayne Johnson: Exploring ultimate beneficial ownership and the role it plays in laundering illicit funds.
+For further insight on the importance of ultimate beneficial ownership identification, download our ebook from Encompass co-founder and CEO Wayne Johnson: Exploring ultimate beneficial ownership and the role it plays in laundering illicit funds.